 - there are exigent circumstances.

 Breaking the knock and announce rule can make a search or seizure illegal.
-Some state courts, including California’s, will exclude evidence found in violation of the rule.
+Some state courts, including those in California, will exclude evidence found in violation of the rule.

 How do police comply with the rule?